Sediment Filter for Well Water and More

 What is a Sediment Filter?

 Sediment filters are designed to capture and remove sand, silt, dirt, and rust from water.
-By removing these particulates from water, a sediment filter is able to protect a water treatment system (such as a water softener or UV water sterilizer), as well as water-using appliances.
+By removing these particulates from water, a sediment filter is able to protect a water treatment system, such as a water softener or UV water sterilizer, as well as water-using appliances.
+In a reverse osmosis water filter system, the sediment filter works as the first barrier, removing solid particles thus protecting the RO membrane and other filters from getting clogged and damaged by fine particles.

 When are Sediment Filters Used?
 Sediment filters are used in a variety of applications including filtration for all the city water coming into a home, well water treatment, restaurants, commercial applications, and more.